Browser Log Collection¶

-• Automatically collect application-side error messages (including network errors, console errors and js errors) and report them to Guance.
+- Automatically collect error information from the application (including network errors, console errors, and js errors) and report it to Guance;

 NPM